christouachilleas71-source/Portfolio/PC_Build/README.md

 ## 💡 Future Improvements

 - Custom water-cooling setup 💧
-- Overclock CPU and benchmark performance ⚡
 - Dual-boot with Linux to experiment with different OS 🔄
-- Document wiring and airflow optimization 📐
 - Add system monitoring scripts for temperature and performance 📊

 ---